mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Damaging the wards would be VERY bad

 **Architectural Weak Points:**
 > *"If you MUST fight down there—gods forbid—there are structural weaknesses.
 Support columns in Chamber Two are cracked.
 Lava flow in Chamber Three can be redirected with right leverage.
-Not that I'm advocating destruction of priceless Pre-Sundering architecture, but... survival is important."*
+Not that I'm advocating destruction of priceless Pre-Worldrend architecture, but... survival is important."*

 **Bonus Gifts:**
 > *(Produces two scrolls)*